emailhippo/email-verify-api-docs/README.md

-Email Verification API - Documentation
+Email verification API - Documentation
 ======================================
 This is the home for our documentation.